-"Real integrity is doing the right thing, knowing that nobody's going to know whether you
+"Real integrity is doing the right thing, knowing that nobody's going to know whether you did it or not." - Oprah Winfrey

 "The time is always right to do what is right." - Martin Luther King, Jr.

 "Today I shall behave as if this is the day I will be remembered." - Dr. Seuss